dividuum/info-beamer/doc/manual.md

 which loader is responsible for the given fileformat and load the file into a global variable whose name is derived from the filename.
 The above code will load the image `lua.png` into the global variable `lua`.
-It will also load the shader pair `shader.vert` and `shader.frag` into the global variable `shader`.
+It will also load the shader `shader.frag` into the global variable `shader`.
 The resource loader will also make sure that changed files will be reloaded.
 So if you edit and save for example `shader.frag`, `info-beamer` will instantly reload the shader.
 You can see changes to your effect immediatelly.
 This is great for rapidly developing effects.

 Inside of `node.render` we first clear the screen.
-Then we activate the shader, which was automatically created from the files `shader.vert` and `shader.frag` by `util.resource_loader`.
+Then we activate the shader, which was automatically created from the file `shader.frag` by `util.resource_loader`.
 We pass in a variable `Effect` which depends on a time value.
 Finally, we draw `lua.png` with the applied shader.
 This will create a dynamic effect.

 Reference
 =========